 }

 Visited items use key segment visited and action v.
-Saved uses key segment /saved and action s.
-Delete uses action d and the database UPDATE sets saved=0.
+Saved uses /saved and action s.
+Delete uses action d and sets saved=0 in Snowflake.

 Key Rules